gk072745/glowup.com/backend/README.md

 # user routes (/user)
   - "/register" for registering a new user. - POST request
-  - Details require for registering a new user:
+  - Details required for registering a new user:
         - username (Must be filled)
         - email (must be filled)
         - password (must be filled)